 That brings us to the call from Kyle.
 He asked if we would consider beta testing the mound and creating training protocols to make sense of the data.
 After about a nanosecond of consideration, I said yes.
 Kyle personally delivered the mound in mid-July and our team got to work.
 Initially, we kind of just wandered around in it ,trying to find some form, shape or meaning in the information.
 After a month or so, our Director of Player Development, Wes McGuire, and our Director of Analytics, Jordan Rassman began assimilating the data.
 They recorded the data from the force sensors combined with Track Man readings and began to study them.
 First, they looked for linear relationships between pitchers’ velocities and any of the 22 ground force metrics we had agreed to investigate.
 Obviously, they found none.
 Then we ran the data through an XG Boost Machine Learning Algorithm that had allowed us to rank the attractors in our dynamic systems theory model of pitching.

 After studying the data from over 500 students, the following are the results fo what we found.

 The next phase of our research was to collect, categorize, and analyze the NewtForce data to see if any further significant relationships could be found.
-We looked at force plate readings through the prism of our attractor-based biomechanical model and examined twenty-two different items for their importance in predicting velocity.
+We examined twenty-two different items for their importance in predicting velocity.
 The following diagram depicts a hypothetical force plate reading illustrating data points we looked at and the variables we investigated.

 First, we’ll provide a little orientation to the landscape in the graph.